ignite/cli/docs/docs/04-clients/03-vue.md

 chain.

 By default, IGNITE® creates a chain with the `cosmos` prefix.
-If you have created your chain with `ignite scaffold chain ... --address-prefix foo` or manually changed the prefix in the source code of the chain, you need to set the prefix in the Vue app.
+If you have created your chain with `ignite cosmos scaffold chain ... --address-prefix foo` or manually changed the prefix in the source code of the chain, you need to set the prefix in the Vue app.